-This page provides you with information regarding criminal cases and DUI / OVI cases in the Delaware Municipal Court.
-Before appearing in court, and before hiring an attorney to represent you in that court, reviewing the information in this website will help you learn more about the offenses, the potential penalties, the available defenses, the court process, and hiring a lawyer.To Contact The Delaware Municipal Court
+This page provides information about criminal offenses and DUI / OVI charges in the Delaware Municipal Court.
+Before appearing in that court, and before hiring an attorney to represent you in that court, reviewing the information on this page and in this website will help you learn more about the court, the cases heard in the court, and the court process.

-Address: 70 North Union Street, Delaware, OH 43015 Phone: (740) 203-1500 Website: Delaware Municipal CourtJurisdiction In Delaware County, Ohio
+Address: 70 North Union Street, Delaware, OH 43015

-- DUI / OVI
+• DUI / OVI

-- Underage drinking
+• Underage drinking

+In this court, there are two judges: Judge Hemmeter and Judge Rohr.
+There are also magistrates who preside over some hearings.
+After a traffic ticket or criminal complaint is filed, one of the two judges is permanently assigned to the case.
 The prosecutor with responsibility for a particular case varies.
 If the alleged crime occurred within the city of Delaware, the case is prosecuted by the Delaware City Prosecutor’s Office, and that office divides cases alphabetically (by the defendant’s last name) among the City Prosecutor and the Assistant Prosecutors.
-If the alleged crime occurred in another city or village, that city or village is responsible for prosecuting the case.
-Most cities and villages have a contract with the city of Delaware to prosecute their cases, but some cities and villages have their own attorneys who prosecute cases in the Municipal Court.Court Process
+If the alleged offense occurred in another city or village, that city or village is responsible for prosecuting the case.
+Most cities and villages have a contract with the city of Delaware to prosecute their cases, but Shawnee Hills and Sunbury prosecutes their own cases in the Municipal Court.

 Pretrial hearing: Your next hearing is a pretrial; a chance for you or your lawyer and the prosecuting attorney to have a conversation about the case and negotiate toward a plea agreement.
 If you agree on the resolution of the case, you will go before the judge that day and likely finish your case.
 If an agreement is not reached, a motion hearing will be scheduled (if there are pending motions), or a trial will be scheduled.